-Stephen Downing is a composer, percussionist, and visual artist.
+Stephen Downing is a North Carolina-based composer, performer, and visual artist.

 He is particularly interested in performing and championing contemporary solo and chamber repertoire from young composers.
 Some notable performances include the 2016 Percussive Arts Society International Convention (PASIC) as a member of the University of Tennessee at Martin Percussion Ensemble, the Tennessee Day of Percussion as a featured performer with Anders Åstrand, and many curated concerts of contemporary music in the West Tennessee area.
-He is currently pursuing a Bachelor's Degree in Music Performance at the University of Tennessee at Martin with Dr. Julie Hill and Dr. Shane Jones, Dr. Joshua Smith, Dr. Dan Piccolo, and Dr. Daniel Heagney.
+He earned a Bachelor's degree in Music Performance from the University of Tennessee at Martin, where his teachers included Dr. Julie Hill, Dr. Shane Jones, Dr. Joshua Smith, Dr. Dan Piccolo, and Dr. Daniel Heagney.

-Stephen also enjoys photography and videography of classical and popular music.
+Stephen also enjoys photography, videography, and graphic design.
 His photography has been featured in publications such as Percussive Notes, Rhythm!
 Scene, and Yamaha Musical Instruments.
 He has collaborated with X4 Percussion Quartet, Hijinx Clarinet Quartet, and the Percussive Arts Society as a videographer.